chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 Therefore, the hypershell zone around each particle is refined ``mesh``:``initial refinement`` + ``box``:``initial refinement`` + ``particle``:``initial refinement`` times before the simulations starts.

 .. note::
-	If the ``max refinement level`` parameter in the ``adaptation condtrol`` subsection is smaller than the summation of all initial refinement parameters, no cell can be refined more than ``max refinement level``.
+	If the ``max refinement level`` parameter in the ``adaptation control`` subsection is smaller than the summation of all initial refinement parameters, no cell can be refined more than ``max refinement level``.
 Note that it does not mean that the refinement stops, meaning that there can be other cells that are refined to the ``max refinement level``, but no cell can be refined more than this.

 Reference
 ---------------